Reviews You Can Rely On

 How to Choose a Hose

 Selecting the right hose and accessories can be quite straightforward if you know what to look for.
-To find the best fit for your lawn, porch, garden, etc, you can ask yourself a few questions to get to know your watering needs and narrow down your options.
+To find the best fit for your lawn, porch, garden, etc., you can ask yourself a few questions to determine your watering needs and narrow your options.

 If you've got a lot of ground to cover (literally), then a long and durable garden hose is essential, and a hose reel can help you stay tangle-free while you work.